abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 - The number of "doing" iterations drives the learning curve.
 You will learn more by running different experiments every day than by doing the same job over and over.
 - We're not evolved to bleed a little bit every day with failed iterations.
 We're evolved for small victories all the time, but that's where the herd is.
 If you're willing to bleed a little bit every day, you may win big later.

-### The Foundations Are Math and Logic
+### The Foundations Are Maths and Logic

 > Study microeconomics, game theory, psychology, persuasion, ethics, mathematics, and computers.

-### The ultimate foundations are math and logic
+### The ultimate foundations are maths and logic

 Foundational things are principles, they're algorithms, they're deep seated logical understanding where you can defend it or attack it from any angle.
-And that's why microeconomics is important because macroeconomics is a lot of memorization, a lot of macro bullshit.
+And that's why microeconomics is important because macroeconomics is a lot of memorisation, a lot of macro bullshit.

 As Nassim Taleb says, it is easier to macro bullshit than it is the micro bullshit.
 Because macroeconomics is voodoo-complex-science meets politics.
 You can't find two macroeconomists to agree on anything these days, and different macroeconomists get used by different politicians to peddle their different pet theories.